 The Trademark Reporter Submission Guidelines

 Article length is flexible, depending on what is necessary to cover the subject adequately.
 The TMR strongly prefers articles under 25,000 words in length—the equivalent of fifty pages—including text and footnotes.
-Length in excess of 25,000 words will weigh significantly against selection.

 Although submissions selected for publication are edited by TMR Committee members and/or INTA staff, authors are solely responsible for ensuring the accuracy of their citations.
 Failure to properly cite authorities may delay or prevent publication.